Hasinarahman/Portfolio/README.md

 # personal-portfolio

 ## Project Description 📝
-  This is my portfolio project i created using HTML, CSS and javaScript it's a responsive webpage.
+  This is my portfolio project I created using HTML, CSS and javaScript it's a responsive webpage.

-- my project is about my portfolio
+- My project is about my portfolio
-- it include the introduction summary
+- It include the introduction summary
-- about skill
+- About skill
-- about how project I worked and also contact info.
+- About how my project worked and also contact info.
-- My project stand out in html and css.
+- My project stand out in HTML, CSS and JavaScript.

 ## Demo 📸